A family of heavenly metrics: Introduction

 \section{Introduction}

-The antecedent of Einstein field equations with Euclidean signature is the complex elliptic Monge-Amp\`ere equation, $CMA_2$.
-For elliptic $CMA_2$ solutions determine hyper-K\"ahler, self-dual and therefore Ricci-flat metrics with Euclidean signature.
-We shall consider a symmetry reduction of $CMA_2$ to solutions that admit only a single Killing vector.
-Systematic studies of vacuum metrics with one Killing vector \cite{bw} showed that they fall into two classes depending on whether the Killing vector is translational, or rotational.
-In the first case we have Gibbons-Hawking metrics \cite{gibh} where the Einstein field equations reduce to Laplace's equation, whereas in the latter it is the Boyer-Finley equation \cite{fp,bf}.
-In both cases the $2$-form derived from the derivative of the Killing vector is self-dual \cite{bf,gh0,gr,tw}.
+In his pioneer paper, Pleba\~nski showed that Einstein field equations with Euclidean signature for anti-self-dual ($ASD$) metrics may be reduced to complex elliptic Monge-Amp\`ere equation ($CMA$), a real cross section of his first heavenly equation \cite{pleb}.
+For elliptic $CMA$, solutions determine hyper-K\"ahler $ASD$ Ricci-flat metrics with Euclidean signature.
+We shall consider a symmetry reduction of $CMA$ to solutions that generically admit only one-parameter continuous symmetry group and hence generate metrics with only a single Killing vector.
+Systematic studies of vacuum metrics with one Killing vector \cite{fp,bf} showed that they fall into two classes depending on whether the Killing vector is translational, or rotational.
+In the first case we have Gibbons-Hawking metrics \cite{gibh} where the Einstein field equations reduce to three-dimensional Laplace equation, whereas in the latter case the reduction is to the Boyer-Finley ($BF$) equation \cite{fp,bf}, also known as $SU(\infty)$ Toda equation \cite{toda,mart} and as $sDi\!f\!f(2)$ Toda equation \cite{Takasaki,Finley}, for which until recently no non-trivial exact solutions were known.
+Here following Boyer and Finley \cite{bf}, we call the solutions to be non-trivial if they do not satisfy simultaneously the Laplace equation.
+In both cases the Riemannian curvature $2$-forms are anti-self-dual \cite{bf,gh0,gr,tw}.
 We refer to \cite{klnt} and \cite{bfp} for the ${\cal H}$-space context of these solutions.
-Until recently solutions of the Boyer-Finley equation discussed in the literature consisted of invariant solutions \cite{ward}, {\it i.e.} these solutions were invariant with respect to one-parameter symmetry subgroups of the Boyer-Finley equation itself.
-This symmetry carries over into the metric in the form of extra Killing vectors.
-We shall be interested in metrics derived from non-invariant solutions of the Boyer-Finley equation which will not possess any new symmetries.
-For the case of Euclidean signature only one non-invariant solution of the Boyer-Finley equation, due to Calderbank and Tod \cite{ct}, is known.
-Recently Martina, Sheftel and Winternitz \cite{msw} applied the method of group foliation to the Boyer-Finley equation and obtained new non-invariant solutions.
-In this framework the Calderbank-Tod solution emerges naturally.
-We point out that for the case of ultra-hyperbolic signature there exist three inequivalent classes of solutions.
-Only one of them can be obtained by analytic continuation from the Calderbank-Tod solution and the other two are new.

-In section \ref{sec:heavmetric} we shall briefly recall the reduction of $CMA_2$ to Boyer-Finley equation.
-We shall also discuss the Calderbank-Tod hyper-K\"ahler metrics with one rotational Killing vector.
-New metrics generated by non-invariant solutions of the Boyer-Finley equation with ultra-hyperbolic signature will be presented in section~\ref{sec:ultra}.